2006 Dutch municipal elections: Coalitions

 In Amsterdam, where this coalition would be biggest, SP have already left the talks, but PvdA and GroenLinks still have a majority of 27 out of 45 seats.
 In Arnhem the three parties are talking but there are differences between PvdA and SP over how money should be spent (housing or redistribution).

-ChristenUnie turned out to be very popular as a coalition partner, partly because their stance on social issues often coincides with that of the big winner PvdA, who led the coalition talks in most municipalities.
-Where socialist PvdA and Christian CDA form a coalition, they often take ChristenUnie on board even when there is no need for a majority because, being both left-wing and Christian, they form a bridge between those two parties.
+The Christian Union (CU) turned out to be very popular as a coalition partner, partly because their stance on social issues often coincides with that of the big winner PvdA, who led the coalition talks in most municipalities.
+Where PvdA and CDA form a coalition, they often took CU on board even when there was no need for a majority because, being both left-wing and Christian, they formed a bridge between those two parties.

 On 4 April CU had already entered a coalition in 21 new municipalities, whilst keeping its position in municipalities where they already were part of a coalition.
 They had won 12% more seats but their coalition-participation had risen by 69%.

 In Goes, the Christian parties CDA and SGP/CU formed a coalition with VVD on the day after the elections ("at record breaking speed"), without consulting the PvdA.
 This led to quite an uproar because it is customary that coalition talks are started by the biggest party, which was the PvdA.
 But what was really salient was that this was done on a Christian day of prayer for which the elections were shifted forward one day (elections are usually on Wednesdays) at the request of SGP, one of those new coalition partners.
 During inauguration hundreds gathered in front of the city hall, throwing eggs.
 The new opposition demonstratively left the city hall after the inauguration and a VVD member almost attacked a protester.